AdaCore/why3/doc/vcgen.rst

 ---------------

-When a record type is given an invariant, that invariant must hold on any value of that type occuring in the considered program.
+When a record type is given an invariant, that invariant must hold on any value of that type occurring in the considered program.
 It means that when a value of this type is a parameter of a function, its invariant is assumed to hold.
-When a value of this type is constructed in the program, then a check is inserted in the VC to check the validity of the invariant.
+When a value of this type is constructed in the program, a check is inserted in the VC to ensure the validity of the invariant.

-Additionally, a verification condition is generated from the type declaration itself, to ensure that the type is inhabited, that is to ensure that there exist values for the record fields for which the invariant hold.
-Proving the existence of such values might be a difficut task for an automated prover.
-To help the proof if this VC, the user cannot provide a witness for a possible inhabitant, using the :code:`by` keyword.
+Additionally, a verification condition is generated from the type declaration itself, to ensure that the type is inhabited, that is to ensure that there exist values for the record fields for which the invariant holds.
+Proving the existence of such values might be a difficult task for an automated prover.
+To help the proof of this VC, the user can provide a witness for a possible inhabitant, using the :code:`by` keyword.

 Lemma Functions